microsoft/WSL-DistroLauncher/ROADMAP.md

+Release 1.1

-Release 1 - Submitted to store
+Status: Submitted to Microsoft for Certification

+- All initial features.
-- tested and working on amd64
+- Tested and stable on amd64.
-- snapshot on 8.27.18

-Tentative Release 1.1

-- adds wslu integration
+- Snapshot of Debian stretch and code as of 9 Sept 2018.

-Tenative Release 2.0
+Release 1.2

+Status: Pending

-- add arm64 support
+- Add arm64 support.
+- Add non-English translations for README and BUILDING.